Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Introduction

 In a comparative study of several feedback variants of the \simba cosmological hydrodynamical simulation, \citet{Khrykin:2024} found that the overall balance of cosmic baryons between the halo CGM and large-scale diffuse IGM is significantly altered by the feedback model adopted.
-In particular, they found that feedback from long-range AGN jets may increase the IGM gas fraction by approximately 20\% and decrease the CGM baryon fraction by around 50\% relative to weaker feedback models.
-Their results motivate the parametrization of $\mathrm{DM_{cosmic}} = \mathrm{DM_{IGM}} + \mathrm{DM_{haloes}}$ in FLIMFLAM as a probe of feedback, although \citet{Hussaini:2025} recently claimed evidence of feedback from lower limits on $f_\mathrm{igm}$ in low-DM localised FRBs from the DSA survey.
+In particular, they found that the feedback from long-range AGN jets can increase the IGM gas fraction by approximately 20\% and decrease the CGM baryon fraction by around 50\% relative to weaker feedback models.
+Their results motivate the parametrisation of $\mathrm{DM_{cosmic}} = \mathrm{DM_{IGM}} + \mathrm{DM_{haloes}}$ in FLIMFLAM as a probe of feedback, although \citet{Hussaini:2025} recently claimed evidence of feedback from lower limits on $f_\mathrm{igm}$ in low-DM localised FRBs from the DSA survey.

-In this study, we follow up on \citet{Khrykin:2024} to explore whether different feedback models might redistribute cosmic baryons across the different parts of the cosmic web.
-Specifically, we employ the T-web method to classify the cosmic web (e.g., \citealt{Hahn_2007, Forero_Romero_2009, Cautun:2014}) in the \simba simulations into ‘voids’, ‘sheets’, ‘filaments’, and ‘knots’, based on the local dynamics of the density field collapse.
-Subsequently, we will evaluate if the fraction of IGM within the filaments is affected by the feedback model, similar to jet impact on IGM/CGM distribution as reported by \cite{Khrykin:2024}.
-We consider the decomposition of DM as
+With this in mind, the first step we need to address in this paper is to explore whether different feedback models might redistribute cosmic baryons across the different parts of the cosmic web.
+Specifically, we employ the T-web method to classify $z=0$ cosmic web (e.g., \citealt{Hahn_2007, Forero_Romero_2009, Cautun:2014}) in the \simba simulations into ‘voids’, ‘sheets’, ‘filaments’, and ‘knots’, based on the local dynamics of density field collapse.